Does a DWI raise car insurance rates in New Jersey?

 If someone gets a DWI in your car, does it go on your insurance?

-Typically, the insurance follows the car, not the driver, so your car insurance won’t increase since the DWI won’t be on your driving record.
+In most cases, insurance applies to the car rather than the driver, so your car insurance rates won't rise because the DWI will not appear on your driving record.

 However, your rates may increase if your vehicle is involved in an accident due to a DWI.
 Additionally, your car can be declared a crime scene after an accident, so you won't have access to your vehicle until the police are ready.